15 Best Changelog Examples and What You Can Learn from Them

 How do you create a changelog?

-To set up a changelog for your software, you should create a dedicated hub that's separate from your marketing blog.
-Your product management team should have access to this hub so they can publish entries without needing to ask for help from the marketing or web design team.
+To set up a changelog for your software, create a dedicated hub that's separate from your marketing blog.
+Your product management team should have access to this hub so they can publish entries without needing help from the marketing or web design team.
+Use one of these low-cost changelog tools to create your hub.
+For best results, use a platform that includes a changelog, user feedback, and your public product roadmap all in one place, so users can not only see updates but also request new features and review upcoming ones.

 Who is responsible for creating changelog entries?